-- a.
-If there is no licensed attorney among the judges of the Tribal Court of Appeals who, at the time of Election for a Tribal Court of Appeals seat, are currently holding office and not required to run for re- Election to continue holding office, any Candidate for Tribal Court of Appeals during that Election must be a licensed attorney. - b.
-If one member of the Court of Appeals is both a Tribal Elder and a licensed attorney, then another member must also be either a Tribal Elder or a licensed attorney.
-One person cannot meet both compositional requirements at the same time.
-However, being in both an elder and a licensed attorney would certainly not disqualify a person from being elected to, or serve on, the Tribal Court of Appeals in that situation. - 4.
-All Candidates for Tribal Court must also consent to and pay a fee for a criminal background check conducted by the Election Board and dating back ten (10) years from the Date of Disclosure. - D. Election Board.
-Election Board Members who and are not running for any other office, shall be eligible to run and serve as an Election Board Member.
-Election Board Members who choose to run for a different Elected Office must resign from the Election Board no later than the date Candidacy Packets are available.
+- 4. All Candidates for Tribal Court must also consent to and pay a fee for a criminal background check conducted by the Election Board and dating back ten (10) years from the Date of Disclosure. - D. Election Board.
+Election Board Members who are currently seated and are not running for any other office shall be eligible to run and serve as an Election Board Member.
+Election Board Members who choose to run for a different Elected Office will resign from the Election Board no later than the date Candidacy Packets are available.